 - Why disclose unanticipated outcomes?

-- Patients have a right to know about their condition and to make informed healthcare decisions
+- o Patients have a right to know about their condition and to make informed healthcare decisions

 - Improves doctor/patient relationship

 - Rebuilds trust

-- Improves quality of care
+- o Improves quality of care

 - AMA Professional Code of Ethics calls for disclosure (Chapter 8: Opinions on Physicians and the Health of the Community (8.6 Promoting Patient Safety).
 2016.
-Available at www.ama-assn.org/about-us/code-medical-ethics (accessed 9/26/17).)
+Available at www.ama-assn.org/about-us/code-medical-ethics (accessed07.08.19.)

-- o The Joint Commission Standards on Patient Safety and Error Reduction
+- The Joint Commission Standards on Patient Safety and Error Reduction requirement

 - May be required by hospital staff bylaws, medical group policies and procedures, health plans, and healthcare organizations

-- Diminishes liability risk
+- May diminish liability risk

 - Who will inform patient?

-- Healthcare provider(s) involved in the unanticipated outcome
+- Physician(s) involved in the unanticipated outcome

-- Provider(s) with responsibility for ongoing care
+- Physician(s) with responsibility for ongoing care

 - People with ability to answer questions

-- People involved in disclosure discussion may need assistance in preparing, coordinating or conducting discussion, depending upon:
+- People involved in a disclosure discussion may need assistance in preparing, coordinating or conducting a discussion, depending upon:

 - Communication skills

 - Rapport with patient and family

-- Language barriers

-- When to inform patient and family?

-- As soon as practicable after immediate healthcare needs addressed

-- Consider patient's physical and emotional readiness

-- o Choose a time that is convenient for the patient - Discussion should take as long as necessary; allot enough time in the physician's schedule to accommodate the discussion - Patient's permission needed to discuss care with family
+- Language barriers - When to inform patient and family? - As soon as practicable after immediate healthcare needs addressed - Consider patient's physical and emotional readiness - Choose a time that is convenient for the patient - Discussion should take as long as necessary; allot enough time in the physician's schedule to accommodate the discussion - Patient's permission needed to discuss care with family